Tuesday, December 10th, 2019

 In short, yes.
 If you’re trying to understand what the differences are between these two processes, we can help.
 Whether you choose to stack these processes while securing your crawl space or merely go with one, it’ll be better to know what you’re getting into before you start.

-Insulation works to keep your crawl space warm and protected from excess precipitation.
+Thermal insulation works to keep your crawl space warm and protected from excess precipitation.
 However, if you’ve never had a crawl space before, you may not realize you need that extra layer of protection.
 It’s not until you’ve crawled into a freezing cold space that it may occur to you, “This would be much nicer if it was warm!”

 There’s more need for insulation than just a more comfortable crawl space.
 If you don’t insulate these spaces, you could find yourself paying more for your heat and A/C over the course of a year.
 Uninsulated crawl spaces let the air escape from your home.
 If you leave these spaces insulation-free, then you’re heating – or cooling – your lawn as well as your home.